Passive income: United States

 The United States Internal Revenue Service categorizes income as active income, passive income, or portfolio income.
 It defines passive income as only coming from two sources, or "passive activities": rental activity or "trade or business activities in which you do not materially participate."
 Other financial and government institutions also recognize it as an income obtained as a result of capital growth or in relation to negative gearing.
 Passive income is usually taxable.

+About 20% of Americans receive passive income each year, mostly from interest on savings and bonds, dividends on stocks, and non-professional rental agreements (such as a homeowner renting a room to a roommate).
+Of those who have any passive income at all, most receive less than US$5,000 per year.

 Passive activities

+In the United States, the IRS divides income into three categories: active income, passive income, and portfolio income.

 According to IRS, there are two kinds of passive activities.